Sequoia and Kings Canyon National Parks Camping Guide

 Potwisha Campground — Sequoia National Park

-Potwisha Campground sits at 2,100 feet elevation near the Ash Mountain entrance of Sequoia National Park, offering 42 sites open year-round.
+Potwisha Campground sits at 2,100 feet elevation near the Ash Mountain entrance of Sequoia National Park, offering 42 sites open year-round at $32 per night.
 This lower foothills campground provides warm winter camping and early spring wildflowers along the Middle Fork Kaweah River.
 Sites are paved and accommodate tents or RVs up to 24 feet (no hookups).
 Amenities include flush toilets, potable water, picnic tables, fire rings, and food storage lockers.
+Accessible sites are #39-40.
 A dump station is available nearby.
+Campers report a rope swing swimming hole and friendly atmosphere, though sites are closely spaced.
 Summer temperatures here regularly top 90°F, so shade from oak trees and the nearby river provide some relief.
+Limited cell signal may be available near the entrance.
 Reservations are required year-round due to high demand.

 Buckeye Flat Campground — Sequoia National Park

 Buckeye Flat Campground (28 sites) lies deep in Sequoia's foothills along the Middle Fork Kaweah River, about 7 miles from the park entrance.
-Tents only (no RVs/trailers) enjoy a tranquil setting among sycamores and oaks at 2,800 feet elevation.
+Tents only (no RVs/trailers) in a setting among sycamores and oaks at 2,800 feet elevation.
 Each site has a picnic table, fire ring, and bear box, with flush toilets and water spigots centrally located.
 The river provides summer wading spots and soothing sound.
-Buckeye Flat normally operates from spring through fall (closed in winter); however, storm damage has closed it for 2025.
-When open, reservations are required and sites fill quickly for the intimate, scenic riverside experience.
+Buckeye Flat remains closed for 2026 due to ongoing storm and flood damage.
+Monitor NPS alerts for reopening timelines.

 South Fork Campground — Sequoia National Park

 South Fork Campground is a small, primitive 10-site campground in a remote corner of Sequoia's foothills, reached by a narrow 13-mile road from Three Rivers.
 Located at 3,600 feet along the South Fork Kaweah River, it offers a quieter, off-the-beaten-path experience.
-Sites are best for tents (no large RV access) and include picnic tables, fire rings, and bear lockers, but no potable water - campers must bring water or treat river water.
+Sites are best for tents (no large RV access) and include picnic tables, fire rings, and bear lockers, but no potable water -- campers must bring water or treat river water.
 Vault toilets are provided.
-Open year-round, South Fork is first-come, first-served and free to use, though a free fire permit is required for campfires.
-The road is rough, so high-clearance vehicles are recommended.
+South Fork remains closed for 2026 due to storm and flood damage.
+Monitor NPS alerts for reopening timelines.

 Sequoia National Park - Giant Forest and Lodgepole Area Campgrounds